claudioc/node-htmx-ts-starter-kit/README.md

 ## Try it

-Note that it doesn't work on Windows out-of-the-box (makes use of symlinks and bash)
+Note that it doesn't work on Windows out-of-the-box (makes use of symlinks and bash).

 - npm i
-- npm start
+- npm run dev

 You also have `npm lint` and `npm build`.